-#1: Film using Time Lapse mode (iPhone)
+1. Film using Time Lapse mode on iPhone

-- Open the camera app;
+- Open the Camera app

 - Scroll along to Time Lapse

-- Press the red button to start filming (a tripod might be useful if you plan on filming something stationary over a period of hours or days);
+- Press the red button to start filming (a tripod might be useful if you plan on filming something stationary over a period of hours or days)

-- Press the red button to stop.
+- Press the red button again to stop

-#2: Make a time-lapse video from photos
+2. Make a time-lapse video from photos

 For anyone who’s serious about filming a time lapse, you might be wondering, is there a way to gain more control than using the camera app?
 Yes, thankfully there is.

 A time-lapse calculator